blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 Let’s dive into the analysis.
-We’re going to start with two detailed sections about the underlying data and approach, describe our model, and then pose and answer two initial questions about voter turnout and race.
+We’re going to start with two detailed sections about the underlying data and approach, describe our model, and then pose and answer two initial questions about the VOC/WHNV turnout gap.

 ### Post Roadmap